forestgrape/coronavirus/index.md

 Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it but not narrowing others much.
 Smoke protections can serve as a template, not only technical but also how to handle protections.
 * Precautions/Protection measures in place in general public spaces which everybody needs to use.
 Choosing settings/environments supporting a healthy lifestyles.
 * Staying out of crowds and taking care even with mild disease symptoms and giving infections time to cure.
 Various virus infections can become persistent.
 * In areas and times with many cases, respecting everybody who wants to protect to do so.
-E.g. home office/school
+E.g. home office/school (e.g. reading)
-  > most of the knowledge for this page is acquired by reading
+  > much of the knowledge for this page I acquired by reading.
+Thanks to everybody making knowledge and articles available!
 * In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred.
 Protections measures can be community/local decisions.
 E.g. restaurants could have some freedom to put measures in place.
 Universities provide both on campus and off campus studying.
 * Some slowdown of life: E.g. no party weeks, going home at time, just a [healthy lifestyle](#live-healthily).
 For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.